 Stenberg College works very closely with labs and community hospitals and strives at all times to maintain our reputation for providing relevant training and producing highly skilled graduates who are rapidly employed.

-In collaboration with Life Labs (Vancouver Island), Stenberg College is offering an online Medical Laboratory Assistant Program with Practicum placements at the Life Labs in: Victoria (and surrounding areas), Nanaimo, Duncan and Courtenay.
+Program Delivery: Stenberg College offers a classroom-based Program in Surrey, BC and in collaboration with Life Labs (Vancouver Island), Stenberg College is offering an online-based Program (Vancouver Island only) with Practicum placements at the Life Labs in: Victoria (and surrounding areas), Nanaimo, Duncan and Courtenay.

-The Stenberg College Medical Laboratory Assistant Program prepares graduates to:
+The Stenberg College Medical Laboratory Assistant Program prepares you to:

 |2||Qualify for registration and membership with the BCSLS.|

 |3||Gain employment in the field within 6 months of graduation.|

 Typical Job Duties

 A medical laboratory assistant can perform a wide variety of tasks, depending upon the needs of the institute that is doing the testing.
 Some sample duties are the following:

 - Obtain, handle and distribute various blood and body fluids

 - Perform basic preanalytical procedures such as preparing slides of blood samples for microscopic examination